lbolla/lbolla.info/content/blog/experiments-in-pickling.md

 _Note: I've reduced the number of iterations to 3 for "vanilla LARGE" because it was taking too long..._

-`HIGH_PROTOCOL` is between 2 and 3 times faster than "vanilla" for all objects, and "fast mode" is from 2 to 5 times faster than `HIGH_PROTOCOL` for medium-large objects and 10 times faster than "vanilla"!
+"high_protocol" is between 2 and 3 times faster than "vanilla" for all objects, and **"fast mode" is 6 times faster than "high_protocol" and 10 times faster than "vanilla" for large objects**!

    [1]: https://docs.python.org/2/library/pickle.html